-Employees are the number one priority in any organization, because without them, your business wouldn’t exist.
-The HR component within your ERP system should be able to handle the full scope of employee management, from onboarding to offboarding, and from compensation management to timekeeping.
-The biggest feature you need from a HR component is payroll software.
+Employees are the number one priority in any organization because your business wouldn’t exist without them.
+The HR component within your ERP system should handle the full scope of employee management, from onboarding to offboarding and from compensation management to timekeeping.
+The biggest feature you need from an HR component is payroll software.
 Submitting payroll and issuing direct deposits by hand is incredibly time-consuming.
 An HR component automates payments, including tax and benefits deductions, which saves you time to focus on more important tasks.

 Supply Chain Management (SCM)

-Failing to find information, such as the location of a product’s key components, and promptly share this information with supply partners, can have a significant impact on a company’s supply chain.
-The SCM component, with the aid of real-time data, can help with demand planning, so you can create an up-to-the-minute accurate production plan that meets demand, but doesn’t exceed it.
+With the aid of real-time data, the SCM component can help with demand planning, so you can create an up-to-the-minute accurate production plan that meets demand but doesn’t exceed it.

-This module helps businesses make manufacturing more efficient in areas such as product planning, materials sourcing, daily production monitoring, and product forecasting.
-Some of the key functionalities in this module are bill of material, production scheduling, shop floor control, and distribution planning.
-The module is tightly integrated with SCM and inventory modules especially in areas like product planning and inventory control. stock targets, standardize replenishments, and other inventory goals.
+This module helps businesses make manufacturing more efficient in product planning, materials sourcing, daily production monitoring, and product forecasting.
+This module’s key functionalities are bill of material, production scheduling, shop floor control, and distribution planning.
+The module is tightly integrated with SCM and inventory modules, especially in product planning and inventory control, stock targets, standardize replenishments, and other inventory goals.
 It uses product serial numbers to track and locate items in your organization.

 Inventory control helps you measure stock targets, standardize replenishments and other inventory goals.
 It uses product serial numbers to track and locate items in your organization.
 Businesses can organize and categorize their inventory, better manage detailed warehouse data, and record various product movements.
 This provides supply chain managers with a greater understanding of what inventory is on hand, what has been shipped out, what hasn’t, and where the inventory is at all times.